astropy/astropy/docs/wcs/index.rst

 Matplotlib plots with correct WCS projection
 ============================================

-The :ref:`WCSAxes <wcsaxes>` framework, now included in Astropy, allows the :class:`~astropy.wcs.WCS` to define projections in Matplotlib.
+The :ref:`WCSAxes <wcsaxes>` framework, previously a standalone package, allows the :class:`~astropy.wcs.WCS` to be used to define projections in Matplotlib.
 More information on using WCSAxes can be found :ref:`here <wcsaxes>`.

 .. plot::
     :context: reset